Is Tommy Westphall God? St. Elsewhere and the Television Crossover Universe

 This was the 10th blog post I wrote for the Television Crossover Universe, and it was a tribute to the Westphalians, a group who have been tracking television crossovers for years under the assumption that a shared reality of television shows exists within the mind of Tommy Westphall.

 This was posted originally on February 7, 2011, less than a month into the creation of this blog, and was the 10th post, which means I was producing posts pretty quickly early on.
 Of course, that was before I was working on writing books and had other posts to constantly update.
-But it's still impressive considering athe time I was in the final semester of college, I was on an academic competitive team, I was a teaching assistant, an intern, and a ghost hunter.
+But it's still impressive considering at the time I was in the final semester of college, I was on an academic competitive team, I was a teaching assistant, an intern, and a ghost hunter.

 ------------------------------------------------------------------------------------------------------------